 We seek to work with the brightest minds from the clinical and non-clinical worlds.
-As part of that collaborative effort, we have established the Boulder Crest Retreat Wellness Committee, comprised of leaders in their fields.
-The Wellness Committee provides guidance on a wide range of our activities at the Retreat and ensures we remain at the leading edge of innovative thought.
+As part of that collaborative effort, we have established the Boulder Crest Wellness Committee, comprised of leaders in their fields.
+The Wellness Committee provides guidance on a wide range of our programs and services and ensures we remain at the leading edge of innovative thought.

 Keynote speaker, international customer experience consultant and best selling author of three books, John DiJulius, works with world-class companies like the Ritz-Carlton, Lexus, Starbucks, Nordstrom, Nestle, Marriott Hotel, PwC, Cheesecake Factory, Progressive Insurance, Harley Davidson, State Farm, Chick-fil-A, and many more.